S3bast1anC/Manual-Exploration-Demonstrator_MED/README.md

 ## About MED
 ### Motivation
-MED's main concept was a six-wheel rover with two freely rotating rear wheels.
+MED's main concept was a six-wheel rover with two freely rotating rear arms.
 This rover was created for the Mars Habitat at Berkeley (MHAB) software sub-team for autonomous code testing.
 Before being handed to software,

+We hope that the information shared may inspire future rover projects.

 Different approaches were considered, earlier designs were going to use a rod across the body of the frame connecting the two arms holding the motors.  “self-adaptive obstacle-crossing robot”MED was created in order to have a rover to have test code